grandeurdev/arduino-sdk/README.md

   apolloDevice.getParms([](JSONObject parms) {
     if(payload["code"] == "DEVICE-PARMS-FETCHED") {
       bool state = (bool) payload["deviceParms"]["state"];
-      // We can set a digital pin here with the state value
+      // You can set a digital pin here with the state value
       // to switch the hardware connected to it ON/OFF.
     }
   });